-I'll be frank— any chocolate could be keto chocolate if you eat a small enough amount of it.
+I'll be frank— any low carb chocolate could be keto chocolate if you eat a small enough amount of it.
 The problem is, most of us don't want just a small amount, and part of the benefit of a keto diet is that it lets us eat most of the fatty foods that a typical diet wouldn't, like bacon and chocolate.
-But unfortunately, not all chocolate is directly keto-friendly, a fact that my roommate quickly filled me in on in her primer on keto.

 Best Keto Chocolate Brands

 There was a time not too long ago when any & all sugar-free products were sweetened with maltitol, which is not only less sweet than sugar, but it also tastes funny and causes intense digestive upset if you eat, say, a whole chocolate bar in one sitting.

 There was no winning back then.
 But while there's no such thing as a carb-free chocolate, you'd be amazed how much difference just 15% sugar can add.
 With a full half a chocolate bar (1oz./~28g), that's still just 4 net carbs per serving!

 So is dark chocolate keto?
 The answer is not always, but there are now a ton of low sugar dark chocolates out there, and even some keto chocolate options that have zero net carbs.

 Looking in both online and physical shops, there are about a dozen-and-a-half keto chocolate brands, though six of them really stand out: Lily's (now owned by Hershey's), ChocZero, Keto Krack'd, CHOCXO, and ChocoPerfection.